raveenaaa/Monitoring/README.md

 ## Conceptual Deployment Questions

-1. Compare a channel deployment model with a ring deployment model:
+**1. Compare a channel deployment model with a ring deployment model:**
 	In channel deployment changes are promoted to the next channel (alpha, beta, etc.) unless a release engineer decides to fast track a specific change.

 	In ring deployment changes are promoted from internal users to early adopters and subsequently to wider groups of users.
 Any change can stay in a ring for weeks.
 For a change to leave a ring it may have to be manually signed off and/or paass a more advanced testing.

-2. Identify 2 situations where an expand/contract deployment could be useful:
+**2. Identify 2 situations where an expand/contract deployment could be useful:**
 	* If we want to implement a feature change immediately, without affecting existing functionalities.
 	* Updates to a database without affecting availability of old data.

-3. What are some tradeoffs associated with dark launches?
+**3. What are some tradeoffs associated with dark launches?**

 	Advantages:

 		* It can eliminate the need to support long-running release branch and reduce merge issues
 		* It allows for stability and experimentation as developers can test in production
 		* It improves the speed of disaster recovery as there is no rollback involved, just simply turn off the feature.

 	Disadvantages:

 		* Removing flags is a highly variable practice and reusing old flags can lead to unprecedented changes.
 		* Inconsistent user experiences.
 		* Supporting mulitple combinations of flags can lead to increase in engineering costs and reduce stability.

-4. Describe the Netflix style green-blue deployment.
-What can canary analysis tell us?
+**4. Describe the Netflix style green-blue deployment.
+What can canary analysis tell us?**

 	A blue-green deployment strategy involves two duplicate instances of production infrastructure, one instance receives active traffic while one instance remains dormant and on stand-by.
 There will be a proxy that routes the traffic between the instances.
 In case of any error or failure, the proxy will switch the traffic over to the standby.

+	Canary analysis can tell us if there is a significant difference between the canary and the baseline metrics.
+The canary score is calcuated as the ratio of metrics classified as Pass our of the total.

 ## Screencast